VinayGonela/Advocate-Connect/README.md

 Setup

-npx create-react-app appName --template redux   (use this if the code does'nt run, & install dependencies in the created folder, then replace src folder in created app with the repo src )
+npx create-react-app appName --template redux

+(use above command if the code does'nt run, & install dependencies in the created folder, then replace src folder in created app with the repo src )

 npm install